Electrodynamic droplet deformation

 Electrohydrodynamic droplet deformation is a phenomenon that occurs when liquid droplets suspended in a second immiscible liquid are exposed to an oscillating electric field.
-Under these conditions, the droplet will periodically deform between prolate and oblate ellipsoidal shapes.
+Under these conditions, the droplet will periodically deform between prolate and oblate spheroids.
 The characteristic frequency and magnitude of the deformation is determined by a balance of electrodynamic, hydrodynamic, and capillary stresses acting on the droplet interface.
 This phenomenon has been studied extensively both mathematically and experimentally because of the complex fluid dynamics that occur.
 Characterization and modulation of electrodynamic droplet deformation is of particular interest for engineering applications because of the growing need to improve the performance of complex industrial processes(e.g. two-phase cooling, crude oil demulsification).
 The primary advantage of using oscillatory droplet deformation to improve these engineering processes is that the phenomenon does not require sophisticated machinery or the introduction of heat sources.
 This effectively means that improving performance via oscillatory droplet deformation is simple and in no way diminishes the effectiveness of the existing engineering system.